Syed-Hamza-Zahir/Prima/README.md

 You should see your locally copied image in the list.

 ## Apply Manifests
-Deploy your API server and service to the Minikube cluster.
+Deploy your API server, PVC, PV and service to the Minikube cluster.
 Check deployment by verifying that your API server and service resources are running and have the desired configurations.

 ### Note: Make sure to apply these YAML files in the correct order:

-Apply the PersistentVolume (PV) YAML: ```kubectl apply -f pv.yaml``` Apply the PersistentVolumeClaim (PVC) YAML: ```kubectl apply -f pvc.yaml``` Apply the Deployment YAML: ```kubectl apply -f deployment.yaml``` This order ensures that the PersistentVolume is available before the PersistentVolumeClaim and Deployment are created.
+Apply the PersistentVolume (PV) YAML: ```kubectl apply -f pv.yaml``` Apply the PersistentVolumeClaim (PVC) YAML: ```kubectl apply -f pvc.yaml``` Apply the Deployment YAML: ```kubectl apply -f deployment.yaml``` Apply the Service YAML:  ```kubectl apply -f service.yaml``` This order ensures that the PersistentVolume is available before the PersistentVolumeClaim and Deployment are created.

 ```bash